Elsapro/wikijs/employment/interview-questions.md

 * Tell me about a time you didn’t succeed at a task and the impact it had on you.
 * What personal characteristics are necessary for success?
 * Tell me about your character
-* What qualities do you look for in a friend
+* What qualities do you look for in a friend?
 * Tell me about your closest friends- their personalities, interest, occupations.
 * How would your family and friends describe you?
 * How would your last boss describe you?